Hierro216/Programming-Challenges/README.md

 # Project-Euler-Challenges
-In this repository, I will post the results of resolving challenges from Project Euler web page.
+In this repository, I will post the results of resolving challenges from several web pages.
 All the solutions are written in Java.